Botwood: Post-war Period

 Military personnel left Botwood at the end of World War II.
 Military buildings were sold, demolished or relocated.
-The commercial seaplane service ended in 1945 as land-based aircraft became more popular.
-Botwood continued to ship paper from the Grand Falls-Windsor paper mill until its closure in 2009.
-It also shipped ore from Buchans until the mine closed in 1984.
+The rise of land-based aircraft brought an end to commercial seaplane services in 1945.
+Despite these changes, Botwood continued to play an important role in the region's economy, notably in shipping paper from the Grand Falls-Windsor mill until its closure in 2009, and ore from Buchans until the mine ceased operations in 1984.